-Camera data
+Camera and reflectance target data

 Each camera used with PCOT has different filters and other associated data.
 PCOT needs to know about these, and stores them in camera data files.
 These are in PCOT's archive format and so have the PARC extension.

-Obtaining camera files
+Obtaining camera and reflectance files

 Creating camera files